apache/parquet-format/Encryption.md

 structure with the
 AES GCM algorithm - using a footer signing key, and an AAD constructed according to the instructions of the section 4.4.
 Only the nonce and GCM tag are stored in the file – as a 28-byte fixed-length array, written right after the footer itself.
 The ciphertext is not stored, because it is not required for footer integrity verification by readers.

 | nonce (12 bytes) |  tag (16 bytes) |
 |------------------|-----------------|

-The plaintext footer mode sets the following fields in the the FileMetaData structure:
+The plaintext footer mode sets the following fields in the FileMetaData structure:

 ```c
 struct FileMetaData {